 What are Hidden Divergences?

-We can understand hidden divergence by understanding the difference between the regular divergence and hidden divergence.
+We can understand it by understanding the difference between the regular and hidden divergence.

-Regular divergence is a trend reversal divergence whereas hidden divergence is a trend continuation signal.
+Regular divergence is a trend reversal signal whereas hidden divergence is a trend continuation signal.

 Points to remember: